 - We want children to be safe, happy and empowered.
-We support and respect all children, as well as our staff and volunteers. - We are committed to the safety, participation and empowerment of all children. - We have zero tolerance of child abuse, and all allegations and safety concerns will be treated very seriously and consistently with our robust policies and procedures. - We have legal and moral obligations to contact authorities when we are worried about a child's safety, which we follow rigorously. - Our organisation is committed to preventing child abuse and identifying risks early, and removing and reducing these risks. - Our organisation has robust human resources and recruitment practices for all staff and volunteers. - Our organisations is committed to regularly training and educating our staff and volunteers on child abuse risks. - We support and respect all children, as well as our staff and volunteers.
-We are committed to the cultural safety of Aboriginal children, the cultural safety of children from a culturally and/or linguistically diverse backgrounds, and to providing a safe environment for children with a disability. - We have specific policies, procedures and training in place that support our leadership team, staff and volunteers to achieve these commitments.
+We support and respect all children, as well as our staff and volunteers. - We are committed to the safety, participation and empowerment of all children. - We have zero tolerance of child abuse, and all allegations and safety concerns will be treated very seriously and consistently with our robust policies and procedures. - We have legal and moral obligations to contact authorities when we are worried about a child's safety, which we follow rigorously.
+This statement is aligned with the National Standards for Group Training Organisations (Standard 2.2), which requires GTOs to implement robust strategies to protect the safety and well-being of children and young people in the workplace.
+Apprenticeships Are Us Ltd complies with these standards by ensuring all host employers and training sites meet the required child safety regulations. - Our organisation is committed to preventing child abuse and identifying risks early and removing and reducing these risks. - Our organisation has robust human resources and recruitment practices for all staff and volunteers. - Our organisation is committed to regularly training and educating our staff and volunteers on child abuse risks. - We support and respect all children, as well as our staff and volunteers.
+We are committed to the cultural safety of Aboriginal children, the cultural safety of children from culturally and/or linguistically diverse backgrounds, and to providing a safe environment for children with a disability. - We have specific policies, procedures and training in place that support our leadership team, staff and volunteers to achieve these commitments.